 Shepherds of dreams, we are what we are!

-Equally, an artist’s autonomy is weakened once it agrees to limit itself to what its fans claim to want.
-The only true common denominator was that fans wanted a new album.
+Equally, an artist’s autonomy is weakened once it commits only to what its fans claim to want.
+The only certain common denominator was that fans wanted a new album.
 On that, they delivered.

 Demands for the esotericism of Forever Young require an echo of 1984.
 That’s neither commercially viable nor easily achievable.
 Alphaville’s top-10 album is an achievement; producing for wider audiences is considerably harder than just for your fans (or so we think).

 Synth-pop is still in vogue, but it’s flighty.
 The Killers provided ‘Human’ in 2008 before vanishing, and Hurts have recently moved in with their dulcet and dour tones.
 Alphaville are a-ha’s natural replacements and could easily inherit more of the Scandinavian synth love affair.

 Catching Rays on Giant needs little detail.
 It’s a synth-pop album, heavily produced, and with plenty of quirks.
 Energy and cultured beats are tempered by the mellow tones of ‘Heaven on Earth’ and ‘The Deep’.